newrelic/newrelic-jfr-core/README.md

 #### Usage for standalone process

-The minimum requirements to use the `jfr-daemon` as standalone Java agent are as follows.
+The minimum requirements to use the `jfr-daemon` as standalone process are as follows.

 Set the app name that the JFR data should be reported to, and an Insights insert key (to use an APM license key also add `export USE_LICENSE_KEY=true`):